 Topic: Estonia-Russia confrontation

-In Tallinn, latest police reports said 800 people had been arrested between Thursday night and Saturday morning in the city, where police used tear gas, rubber bullets and water cannons to disperse the protesters.
-The raging crowd shattered windows in buildings near the monument, damaged bus stops and parked cars and set billboards on fire.
+Latest police reports said about 800 people had been arrested between Thursday night and Saturday morning in Tallinn, where police used tear gas and water cannons to disperse protestors, who smashed windows of buildings near the Soviet-era Bronze Soldier statue in the city center, damaged bus stops and parked cars and set billboards on fire.
 Sixty people, including police officers, have been injured.

 Add to blog